LBHackney-IT/LBH-IncomeCollection/README.md

 - **rails stub_data:scheduled_tasks** - Creates scheduled tasks for developer tenancies locally.

+# Synchronising Case data

+For development purposes, you may need to manually synchronise a case selection.
+ - SSH into the AWS instance you're testing against
+ - Find the docker ids with `docker ps` - you need the income collection API
+ - `docker exec -ti <id> /bin/bash`
+ - You can access the rails console with `rails c`

+ From here, you can sync **ALL CASES** by creating an instance of DangerousSyncCases, and running `execute` on it.
+ This will locally pull all tenancy refs of cases in arrears, generate a priority score for each and save a mapping of ref -> score, band.

+ The `my-cases` endpoint currently pulls a sample of these stored mappings, requests the cases from the Tenancy API and returns tenancy list item hashes including score and band.

+ In the IC app, you can then:
+ - SSH into the instance you're synchronising (local, staging, prod) and enter the rails console
+ - Run SyncTenanciesJob.perform_now (occasionally, it will immediately 500, just retry)
+ - Currently, this will pull the sample of cases and assign them to user_id 1, so when logging in as user 1, you'll see that list as the Worktray.

 # Contacts

 - Rashmi Shetty - Development Manager at Hackney (rashmi.shetty@hackney.gov.uk)